BackEndByAlex/salaryscope-api/docs/docs/getting-started/route-map.md

 ## 1. What Is This API?

 A **read-and-write API** for tech industry salary data.
-It combines four CSV datasets (~68,000 rows) into one database and exposes them over a single GraphQL endpoint.
+It combines five CSV datasets (~136,000 rows) into one database and exposes them over a single GraphQL endpoint.

 **What you can do:**

-- Browse and filter salary records, jobs, countries, companies, and job categories -- no login required
+- Browse and filter salary records, jobs, countries, cities, companies, and job categories -- no login required
 - Create, update, and delete salary records -- requires login
 - Register an account and log in